 Can I save my survey progress and return to finish it later?

 Yes, please utilize the "Resume Later" feature in order to avoid losing your progress.
 There is a possibility of your session timing out.

-How long will the survey be available?
+How long was the survey be available?

 Is the survey accessible?